 It is a legal requirement to have motor tax if you want to drive your vehicle in a public place.
 Motor tax is a charge imposed by the Government on some motor vehicles.
 Motor tax is collected by local authorities.

-Not only are you obliged by law to pay motor tax to drive your vehicle, you are also required to display evidence that you have paid (i.e., a current tax disc) on the windscreen of your vehicle.
+Not only are you obliged by law to pay motor tax to drive your vehicle, you are also required to display evidence that you have paid (that is, a current tax disc) on the windscreen of your vehicle.
 Failure to display a current tax disc on your vehicle is considered a motoring offence and will result in a €60 fixed-charge fine issued by a traffic warden or a Garda.

-It's important to be aware that certain vehicles are exempt from the requirement to pay motor tax.
+Certain vehicles are exempt from the requirement to pay motor tax.
 However, if they are used in a public place a current tax disc must be displayed.
-The following vehicles are exempt from the requirement to pay motor tax:
+Among the vehicles exempt from the requirement to pay motor tax are: